petezhou972/petezhou.github.io/content/authors/admin/_index.md

 I am a doctoral candidate in Marketing at the University of Arizona's Eller College of Management, driven by a passion for better understanding the complex interplay between human behavior and technology in the marketplace.
 My research interests converge at the intersection of three key areas:
 - **Artificial Intelligence and Technology**: My research explore the dynamics of AI adoption, exploring how we perceive AI users, how we interact with AI systems, and the evaluations we form about AI-generated content.
 - **Social Influence**: My research examine how societal perceptions (e.g., perceived economic mobility) and everyday social contexts (e.g., purusing goal with others), shape human behavior and decision-making processes.
-- **Consumer Well-bing & Culture**: My research also examine the role of small businesses and organizations (e.g., chorus, local support communities) in promoting consumer well-being ans (re)shaping consumer culture in the marketplace through the theoretical lens of positive psychology and institution theory.
+- **Consumer Well-being & Culture**: My research also examine the role of small businesses and organizations (e.g., chorus, local support communities) in promoting consumer well-being ans (re)shaping consumer culture in the marketplace through the theoretical lens of positive psychology and institution theory.

 Before embarking on my doctoral journey, I earned an MPhil. in Management from Zhejiang University, China, and gained research experience as a research associate at the Behavioral Research Lab of The Hong Kong Polytechnic University.
 {style="text-align: justify;"}